 - You can get our help with the transfer via our Paperwork Preparation bonus service.

-Because employer retirement plans often have high operating costs which are burdened on the employee accounts and sometimes have fund options with high expense ratios, IRA Rollovers often save investors money.
+Because employer retirement plans often have high operating costs which are burdened on the employee accounts and sometimes only have fund options with high expense ratios, IRA Rollovers often save investors money.
 If you are wondering whether your 401(k) plan is a good deal, you can send us your employer plan documents for a review as a part of our Retirement Plan Management service.